-Before Hurricane Katrina catapulted New Orleans into the media spotlight, one of the most successful arts programs for teenagers in the country thrived in a downtown neighborhood.
-Young Aspirations/Young Artists (YA/YA, Inc.) regrouped after the levees failed and continues to offer life-changing opportunities and lessons in entrepreneurship to artistically-talented young New Orleanians.
-This film is the story of how YA/YA, Inc. was founded and shows how, given the right tools and a fertile environment, motivated young people can do extraordinary things.
+One of the most successful arts programs for teenagers in the country thrives in a downtown neighborhood.
+Young Aspirations/Young Artists (Ya/Ya, Inc.) continues to offer life-changing opportunities and lessons in entrepreneurship to artistically-talented young New Orleanians.
+This film is the story of how Ya/Ya, Inc. was founded and shows how, given the right tools and a fertile environment, motivated young people can do extraordinary things.

 Ages 15 - adult.
-To encourage young African Americans to develop their artistic talent and attain jobs, New Orleans artist Jana Napoli invited students from a nearby vocational school to work in her studio.
-They young men and women reveal how Napoli insisted they paint both their dreams and their nightmares on chairs, tables and chifforobes.
+New Orleans artist Jana Napoli invited students from a nearby vocational school to work in her studio.
 As she elicited their experiences, the energetic teacher instilled a sense of pride in the young people.
 Not only are their pieces unique, but the creations garner money and international acclaim as well.
-These at-risk but motivated teens also go out into their fear-stricken neighborhoods and work with the elementary graders to paint murals of their dreams, becoming role models in the process.
+These motivated teens also go out into their neighborhoods and work with the elementary graders to paint murals of their dreams, becoming role models in the process.
 This nicely edited combination of artwork, interviews, and location footage offers inspiration to others.
-A 57 minute version is also available.
 [BKL F 15 93]

 This documentary clearly and dramatically shows what can be accomplished by gifted, dedicated teachers, working in ways that help fire young minds.